20Sunny/DALL-E/README.md

 ## License

-AIVANA - Artify is open-source software licensed under the [MIT license](LICENSE.md), which allows for free use, modification, and distribution of the codebase, subject to certain conditions.
+AIVANA - Artify is open-source software licensed under the Apache-2.0 license, which allows for free use, modification, and distribution of the codebase, subject to certain conditions.
 By contributing to AIVANA - Artify, you agree to abide by the terms of this license and to respect the intellectual property of the original authors and contributors.

-# screenshots
+## Screenshots